 No action has been taken to further those goals as we enter the second year of his presidency.

-NORML is demanding that President Biden use his executive authority to issue a blanket pardon for all who are suffering from the collateral consequences of having a non-violent, federal marijuana conviction on their records.
+NORML is demanding that President Biden use his executive authority to issue a blanket pardon for all suffering from the collateral consequences of having a non-violent, federal marijuana conviction on their records.